CodecoolGlobal/tech-interview-workbook-silviurdr/docs/module_oop.md

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?

+The fail fast principle stands for stopping the current operation as soon as any unexpected operation occurs.
+Adhering to this principle generally results in a more stable solution.

+##### Why Fail-Fast?

+Fail-fast makes bugs and failures appear sooner, thus:

++ Bugs are earlier to detect, easier to reproduce and faster to fix.

++ It's faster to stabilize softwares.

++ Fewer bugs and defects will go into prodduction, thus leading to higher-quality ad more production-ready software.

++ The cost of failures and bugs are reduced.

+##### Application of Fail-Fast

+Fail-fast is the principle behind many Agile practices:

++ Test-driven development: Writing tests to cover all the cases in which it would fail and all the requirements it has to meet, before even implementing it.

++ Continuous integration: An agile practice in software development, where developers are required to integrate their current works into shared repository/branch several times a day.
+Each integration is verified by automated builds, thus helping team to find and fix problems early.

 ## Computer Science

 ### Data structures